Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 “We never expected this at all,” said Ludmila, referring to the Russian assault.
 She and her colleagues withheld their family names out of concern for their security.

-By Thursday, the fears of a nation could be seen in the long queues at ATMS, gas stations and grocery stores to stock up on food and necessities.
+By Thursday, the fears of a nation could be seen in the long queues at ATMs, gas stations and grocery stores to stock up on food and necessities.
 The fears could be seen in the massive traffic jams of cars filled with families desperately trying to leave the city.
 And they could be seen at the bus station, where passengers — carrying what little they could stuff in small suitcases — waited in snaking lines.

 In the city of Kharkiv, Ukraine’s second largest and a mere 25 miles from the Russian border, hundreds of residents huddled together in underground metro stations.
 Russian artillery sporadically thundered above.